Swift (character): As the new Doctor

-She was one of the few heroes, along with the Authority, to leave Earth on the Carrier after its sudden departure for an unknown destination in the universe.
-Eventually, their destination was a lure for the shift-ship to have its passengers being taken as biological resources by the malevolent alien race known as the Karibna.
-Prior to the Carrier's capture, Swift was knocked into coma after combating a mind-controlled Aegean and was kept at the medical ward.
-Unlike the other human passengers who were captured by the Karibna, Swift's comatose body remained hidden due from an unknown power that is keeping her invisible.
-When the Authority defeated the Karibna and returned to Earth, which was at the time about to destroy itself through the insane Century Baby Gaia Rothstein, it was revealed that Swift was chosen as Earth's new Doctor as she possesses a connection to the planet's ecosystem.
-Her timely coming to Earth allowed her to enter Gaia's mind and tell her that she's forgiven for all that she's done and that she needs time to heal.
-Jeroen Thornedike then takes Gaia to the newly restored Garden of Ancestral Memory.
+Swift is one of the few heroes, along with the Authority, to leave Earth on the Carrier after its sudden departure for an unknown destination in the universe.
+Eventually, the Carrier and its passengers are captured by the Karibna, a malevolent alien species.
+Prior to the Carrier's capture, Swift is rendered comatose after combating a mind-controlled Aegean and is kept at the medical ward.
+Unlike the other human passengers who were captured by the Karibna, Swift's body remains hidden due to an unknown power that is keeping her invisible.
+When the Authority defeat the Karibna and return to Earth, Swift is chosen as Earth's new Doctor as she possesses a connection to the planet's ecosystem.